 If visiting Scotland this is one part of the country you must see.
 Take your time, hire a car or take one of the many Coach Tours and appreciate the unspoilt natural beauty of the place.
 In Scottish geography, the Highlands is defined as the north-western part of Scotland, stretching from Dumbarton to Stonehaven, taking in many towns and villages, the Hebrides, the County of Bute and parts of idyllic Perthshire.

 The City of Inverness is regarded as the Highland capital, although Aviemore is the top resort in Scotland, offering a good selection of winter sports like skiing, curling, and snow boarding in the Cairngorms.
 Aviemore is also an excellent base for tours of the Highlands and Inverness-shire, including the famous Whisky Trail.

-Other famous sights to be seen in the Highlands of Scotland, include Glencoe, The Isle of Skye, Loch Ness and Ben Nevis.
-The Black Isle, a short drive from Inverness and Loch Ness, is ideal for exploring and touring, with mountains and glens, salmon-jumping, lochs, castles, and distilleries.
+Other famous sights to be seen in the Highlands of Scotland, include Glencoe, Loch Ness, Ben Nevis and The Isle of Skye.
+The Black Isle, a short drive from Inverness and Loch Ness, is ideal for exploring and touring, with mountains and glens, castles, lochs, salmon-jumping, and who would have guessed, whisky distilleries.

-There’s few places that provoke a sense of pride as the Highlands does for the Scots, perhaps because their beauty remains despite our turbulent history.
+There are few places that provoke a sense of pride as the Highlands does for the Scots, and perhaps that’s because their beauty remains, despite our turbulent history.